Nick-Haer/picture-poetry/README.md

 ## Final-Thoughts

-This project turned out different than originally visualized because each step brought a new batch of ideas I want to implement.
+This project turned out different than originally visualized because each step brought a new batch of ideas I wanted to implement.
 Like a painting, a website always has room for more, and over the following months I hope to realize more and more of that vision.